athensresearch/athens/README.md

 # Athens

 Athens is an open-source, self-hosted app for research and notetaking.
-Outline your ideas, connect them with links and embedded content, and build a personal knowledge database without having to worry about organizing your thoughts.
+Outline your ideas, connect them with links and embedded content, and build a personal knowledge database without worrying about organizing your thoughts.
 Athens makes your writing more useful over time by making it easy to find and learn from again.

 Athens solves the [big problem](#problem) with information overload while _also_ being open-source, [private](#private), [extensible](#extensible), and [community-driven](#community-driven).
 We have a much larger [vision](https://athensresearch.gitbook.io/handbook/community/about/vision) for self-hosting, bi-directional links, collective knowledge, and learning in public.